undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 I still suggest using picom as it has the latest technology / optimizations, beside being the most commonly used & most supported one.
-*Forcing application transparency has very little purpose* IM:⛔
+*Forcing application transparency has very little purpose in most cases however, and most user interface's are not designed with that in mind (eg: nvim)* IM:⛔

 #### I want blur too
 Just build the latest [master](https://github.com/yshui/picom) and use picom with the --experimental-backends option.